fan2goa1/Optiver-Trading_at_the_close/README.md

 There are 4 versions in this repo, that is, baseline, ver1, ver2 and ver3.

-You can see detailed differences among those versions in [my blog]([(Kaggle) Optiver - Trading at the Close - fan2goa1's Page](https://fan2goa1.github.io/mkdocs-material/blog/2023/12/24/kaggle-optiver---trading-at-the-close/))
+You can see detailed differences among those versions in [my blog](https://fan2goa1.github.io/mkdocs-material/blog/2023/12/24/kaggle-optiver---trading-at-the-close/).

 The corresponding LB scores of 4 versions are as follows.